smalos/nuBuilder4-Code-Library/codelib/labels_display_on_top/README.md

 #### ✪ Example 2</strong>:

-Position the labels of all objects above their objects, but exclude some:
+Position all labels above their objects, but exclude some:

 ```javascript
 if (nuFormType() == 'edit') {